linkmalloc/proudbisayabai.ph/_posts/2025-08-25-from-bisaya-pride-to-3-5m-fans-maddi-telma-s-journey.md

 read_time: 4 minutes
 ---

-To the Bisaya community, Jaime Onod — or more famously known as Maddi Telma — is more than just a content creator.
+To the Bisaya community, Jaime Onod — or more famously known as Madi Telma — is more than just a content creator.
 At 28 years old, she has become our certified happy pill every time we scroll through TikTok or any social media feed.
 With her witty, hilarious, and oh-so-relatable content, Telma has carved out a special place in every Bisaya heart — one laugh at a time.

-**“Maddi!”** — A word now forever tied to her brand of humor and charm, echoing not only in Mindanao but across the country and beyond.
+**“Madi!”** — A word now forever tied to her brand of humor and charm, echoing not only in Mindanao but across the country and beyond.

 Hometown: Bislig City, Surigao del Sur